Steve Taylor (footballer): Playing career

-Taylor then was signed by Brian Miller's Burnley.
+Taylor was then signed by Brian Miller's Burnley.
 He scored a hat-trick past Millwall in a 5–0 win at Turf Moor on 27 September 1980, and finished as the club's top scorer in 1980–81 with 17 goals in 47 games.
 He then hit 14 goals in 31 appearances in 1981–82, as the club finished as champions of the Third Division.
 He scored a hat-trick past Sheffield Wednesday in a 4–1 win on 1 January 1983, and another hat-trick past Charlton Athletic in a 7–1 home win on 26 February.
-He hit a total of 15 goals in 41 appearances in 1982–83, though this was not enough to save the club from relegation.
+He hit 15 goals in 41 appearances in 1982–83, though this was not enough to save the club from relegation.

-He joined Third Division rivals Wigan Athletic for the 1983–84 season, and finished as the club's top scorer with 10 goals.
+He joined Third Division rivals Wigan Athletic for the 1983–84 season and finished as the club's top scorer with 10 goals.
 Harry McNally did not keep Taylor on at Springfield Park, and he instead started the 1984–85 campaign in the Fourth Division with Eric Webster's Stockport County.
-His stay at Edgeley Park was brief, and Taylor joined up with Vic Halom at Rochdale in November 1984, and scored 14 goals in 33 games in 1984–85.
+His stay at Edgeley Park was brief, and Taylor joined up with Vic Halom at Rochdale in November 1984 and scored 14 goals in 33 games in 1984–85.
 He then finished as the Fourth Division's joint-top scorer (with Southend United's Richard Cadette) in 1985–86 with 25 league goals.
 Seven goals in 13 games at the start of the 1986–87 season saw him snapped up by John McGrath at Preston North End for £20,000.
 The "Lilywhites" went on to win promotion out of the Fourth Division, but Taylor only featured in five league games at Deepdale.
 He remained in the Fourth Division and returned to Burnley after former boss Brian Miller was re-appointed as manager.
-He hit six goals in 54 games in 1987–88, and featured in the 1988 Football League Trophy final at Wembley, which ended in a 2–0 defeat to Wolverhampton Wanderers.
-He made four appearances in 1988–89, before returning to Spotland.
+He hit six goals in 54 games in 1987–88 and featured in the 1988 Football League Trophy final at Wembley, which ended in a 2–0 defeat to Wolverhampton Wanderers.
+He made four appearances in 1988–89 before returning to Spotland.
 He hit four goals in 17 league appearances in his second spell for "Dale", and left the Football League in summer 1989.